 Locating the Main Bonding Jumper: NEC Article 250 Rules

 The main bonding jumper is a critical safety component in an electrical service, responsible for creating a reliable, low-impedance path for fault current to travel back to its source.
 According to the National Electrical Code (NEC), this connection is made between the grounded conductor (typically the neutral) and the equipment grounding conductor (EGC) system at the service equipment.
 Proper location and sizing are not just best practices; they are essential for ensuring that overcurrent protective devices operate swiftly during a ground fault.
 The primary purpose of the main bonding jumper is to establish an effective ground-fault current path, a foundational concept in electrical safety that protects both people and property.
-This connection must only be made at the service disconnect and nowhere else on the load side to prevent dangerous objectionable current from flowing on non-current-carrying metal parts.
-Correct sizing, determined by NEC Table 250.102(C)(1), is crucial for its ability to handle immense fault currents without failing.
+This connection is typically made at the service disconnecting equipment; the NEC includes specific permitted exceptions and installation conditions.
+Correct sizing, determined by the NEC bonding tables (commonly referenced as Table 250.102(C)(1)), is crucial for its ability to handle immense fault currents without failing.

 What is a Main Bonding Jumper?
 Unpacking NEC Article 250